progwi0/pix/README.md

 ## Our package manager works on any Linux distribution!
 Our package manager will work on any Linux distribution, and it doesn't matter whether you have Arch or Debian.
 Our package manager will work anyway!

-I hope these tips have convinced you to use our package manager!
+I hope these features have convinced you to use our package manager!